gawthrop/Oscillation24/README.md

 # Notebook

 The nbviewer link will display the notebook containing the code.
-This notebook can be interactively run online using the Binder links.
+This notebook can be interactively run online using the Binder link in nbviewer.

 Notebook | nbviewer | PDF
 --- | --- | ---